CharlliePhillips/JIF-4328/service-monitor-RFC.md

 - Uses and Flows
     - The Services Manager’s `registry.toml` is updated by Service Discovery through the service manager’s API.
 This will run at boot before the rest of the Service Manager is started.
 For development it should also be possible to enter information into `registry.toml` manually.
 The`registry.toml` will contain information on how to start a service and what the Service Manger’s behavior will be while managing it.
         - There will be at least one driver (ACPI-AML) that can only run once during startup and cannot safely be restarted.
 It will need to be monitored to see if it fails, but the registry will need to include something like, "monitor but don't restart".
-    - While the Services Manager is running a user can manually add a service by entering the `services register` command.
+    - While the Services Manager is running a user can manually add, remove or edit a service by using the `services register` command described above in the user commands section.

 - Format
     - The `registry.toml` stores the commands and arguments to start a service in a .toml file.
 Each service should have:
       - A service heading
       - Name
-      - Type - You could specify for a service to be ignored by the SM (i.e. using SM as init) by setting the Type to “application”.
+      - Type - You could specify for a service to be ignored by the SM (i.e. using SM as old-style init) by setting the Type to “unmanaged”.
       - Starting Arguments
       - Manual Override – If you enter custom data into the registry.toml and do not want the Service Monitor to potentially override it then this should be set to true.
 Otherwise risk this information being “corrected”
       - Depends – A list of named dependencies, this list is used to build dependency tree(s)